Catchmore Park Fishing

 All the pools are surrounded by regularly mown flat grass banks which allow vehicle access and parking behind every peg as well as giving access to every peg for disabled anglers.

 In building Catchmore Park, owners George and Veronica Baines have set out to provide a friendly and informal fishery which will appeal to pleasure anglers and their families as well as provide a popular and productive venue for small club matches.

 Although there are few facilities, there are portable toilets at the top of the field and a mobile refreshment bar at the entrance to the fishery (left).
-Ticket monies will be collected on the bank.

 This serves a variety of hot and cold food and drinks and has developed a growing reputation for its curries, samosas and other eastern snacks.
 As part of its service, anglers can telephone through orders on 07728 543444 whilst fishing and collect from the van at their convenience.

 Whilst the pools were developed progressively, they have all been designed along similar lines and hold quality fish supplied by David Rance of Sport and Leisure Fisheries.
 These have included various stockings of common and mirror carp between 2lbs and 3lbs which were put in four years ago and supplemented since then with additional stockings of 7lbs to 10lbs fish and more recently fish of 20lbs.